Jörg Dräger

-Jörg Dräger (born 1 January 1968 in Darmstadt) is a German physicist, politician and manager.
-From 2001 to 2008 he served as a senator in the Hamburg state government.
+Jörg Dräger (born 1 January 1968 in Darmstadt) is a German physicist, politician and manager who has been the CEO of Kühne Foundation since 2022.

+From 2001 to 2008 he was a senator in the Hamburg state government.
 From 2008 to 2021 he has been a member of the Bertelsmann Stiftung Executive Board where he is responsible for the areas of education and integration.
 Dräger is considered a leading education expert and is the author of numerous books on education policy, including the impacts of digitization.

-Life
+Early life and education

 Dräger completed his secondary education (Abitur) in 1987 at the Christianeum in Hamburg before doing community service in lieu of military service (Zivildienst).
 He then attended the University of Hamburg, studying physics with a minor in business.
 After receiving his undergraduate degree (Vordiplom) he transferred to Cornell University in Ithaca, New York, where he was awarded a Master of Science in theoretical physics in 1993.
 Three years later he received a PhD for his work in the area of mathematical crystallography.
 While studying and completing his doctorate he worked as a research assistant.